support

 ScienceWorks Hands-On Museum is a community-supported 501(C)(3) Non-Profit Organization.

-We support our community with our mission of inspiring curiosity and wonder through scientific exploration and interactive experiences.
-Our goal is to encourage our community to participate in Science, Technology, Engineering, Art, and Mathematics (STEAM)!
+ScienceWorks supports our community by inspiring curiosity and wonder through scientific exploration and interactive experiences.
+Our mission is to spark interest in Science, Technology, Engineering, Art, and Mathematics (STEAM) and invite learners of all ages to discover, experiment, and explore.

 ScienceWorks by the Numbers - 2025